Ruba985/C-project-/README.txt

 ## Environment Variables

-To run this project, the administrator will need to add the following environment variables to they software file
+To run this project, the administrator will need to add the following environment variables to their software file

-- ad the products that their supermarket sells from `ADMINISTRATOR_menu ()` first chose `Press 1 to CREATE PRODUCT`
+- add the products that their supermarket sell from `ADMINISTRATOR_menu ()` choose first option `Press 1 to CREATE PRODUCT`.

 ## Used By

-This project is used by the following companies:
+This project is used by:

-- Administrators in supermarkets
+-The administrators in the supermarket.
-- Supermarket customers
+-The supermarket’s customers.

 ## Clone the project